AmrThePigeon/FNANCZAE2_Script_Builder/README.md

 *An xdelta mod that reduces the game storage by 23% (~100MBs)*

-- In order to apply the mod, you will need `xdelta3` package installed before the installation.

 After completing the installation of the game without errors, you can apply the mod